-Bile reflux occurs when bile — a digestive liquid produced in your liver — backs up (refluxes) into your stomach and the tube that connects your mouth and stomach (esophagus).
+Bile reflux occurs when bile — a digestive liquid produced in your liver — backs up (refluxes) into your stomach and, in some cases, into the tube that connects your mouth and stomach (esophagus).

-    Unlike acid reflux, bile reflux usually can't be completely controlled by changes in diet or lifestyle.
+Unlike gastric acid reflux, bile reflux can't be completely controlled by changes in diet or lifestyle.
 Treatment involves medications or, in severe cases, surgery.

 Bile reflux signs and symptoms include:

 - Upper abdominal pain that may be severe

 - Frequent heartburn — a burning sensation in your chest that sometimes spreads to your throat, along with a sour taste in your mouth

 - Vomiting a greenish-yellow fluid (bile)

 - Unintended weight loss

 When to see a doctor